-I am now writing from a spectacular white-sand beach on the island of Gili Air, drinking a fresh carrot& ginger juice and eating spring rolls while staring at beautiful turquoise waters.
+I am now writing from a spectacular white-sand beach on the island of Gili Air, drinking a fresh carrot and ginger juice and eating spring rolls while staring at beautiful turquoise waters.
 I already went swimming and had a massage before writing, the perfect day!
 This is Indonesia for you!

 After lunch Alejandro and I took a 4-hour ride on a public minibus to Bukit Lawang.
 This is a nice little town from where you can access the Gunung Leuser National Park in the Sumatran jungle.
 The drivers always fill up these minibuses to the max, it was a very bumpy ride and in the rain but we were very happy to finally be on our way to the jungle.
 In Bukit Lawang we found a really nice guest house named Rainforest right on the banks of the Bahorok river.
 They had a nice open restaurant where all of the guests would hang out at night.
 The staff were super nice and fun, after dinner they would have a small gathering with guitars and singing where the guests could join in.
 They offered the lyrics to all the songs they played so guests could make requests and join in the singing.
 This has been my favorite guesthouse in Indonesia so far.
 We met Roel from the Netherlands on the first day and invited him to explore the nearby bat-caves with us.
 Later we enjoyed a nice dip in the river at sunset, in the rain, with a Bintang (local beer) in our hand; best happy hour ever!
 The next day we were joined by Marta from Hungary, Becky from the UK and Anna from Germany to do a 2-day trek in the jungle.
 The hiking actually turned out to be better than I expected; a fairly challenging hike in a beautiful rainforest where we saw tons of wildlife.
 We saw seven orangutans, one peacock, one turtle, some gibbon monkeys, Thomas leaf monkeys (two mating), macaque monkeys and tons of giant ants.
 Some of the orangutans were wild, hanging on the trees and curiously watching us from the high branches above us.
 In Bukit Lawang they have the largest animal sanctuary for the Sumatran Orangutan so in the jungle we saw a couple of the ones that came from the rehab center that had been released back into the wild.
 We had been warned about these orangutans; which would tend to be aggressive if not fed, Mina and Jackie.
 They knew that seeing humans meant getting food and they certainly expected it.
 If they didn’t get it they could chase us and even try to bite!
 Mina was the most aggressive one and we ran into her as soon as we reached the top of the ridge.
 She showed up with her baby and seemed very calm but our guide kept telling us to be ready to run if he gave us the command.
 We would stop and watch and then be asked to walk quickly (away from her), then we would stop again and see if she was nearby and then when she got close, we would be asked to keep moving again.
 It was thrilling and a bit scary at the same time.
 None of us wanted to get bitten and have to be taken to a hospital to get treated for rabies.
 But it actually wasn’t that bad, the guide said that we caught Mina on one of her good days as she was being very nice and patient.
 Alejandro actually has some video footage of us moving quickly through the jungle as Mina follows, will try to get a copy.
 We later ran into Jackie who is known for grabbing a person by the arm and holding them hostage.
 Sometimes not letting go for up to 2 hours.
 I thought it might be very cool to be taken by an orangutan and be shown the ways of the jungle but I was not lucky enough to be chosen, or anyone else for that matter.
 The guide probably wouldn’t let it happen anyway… hey! as long as she doesn’t bite, I will go… ha ha!
 We had an amazing lunch in the middle of the jungle, the traditional nasi goreng (fried rice) with a fried egg wrapped in a banana leaf. simple and yummy!
 When we reached camp, we quickly changed and went for a swim in the river.
 It was a perfect day in a beautiful place and in great company.
 We had a great night playing games and we slept on an open platform by the river.
 On our second day, we hung out in the river all morning and saw a big monitor lizard coming out of the water where we were laying out.
 Welcome to the jungle!
 We later went on a hike to some nearby waterfall.
 We returned to our homestay in Bukit Lawang via the river.
 The guide and the camp manager/cook linked 5 gigantic tires together where we all sat and rode through the rapids for about an hour.
 It was a different and fun way to experience the jungle.
 We were greeted back to our homestay by the friendly staff of our hotel where we had another fantastic night of eating, drinking and singing by the river.
 It was definitely hard to leave this place… the jungle, the river, the great company, the nice guitar soirees and amazing hosts at the Rainforest Bungalows, all, made this part of my journey truly unforgettable.
 One of my favorite places so far in Indonesia.

 Some of you might remember Banda Aceh from the news of the boxing day tsunami on December 27, 2004.
 This was the epicenter of the earthquake.
 The tsunami waves took the lives of thousands of people in Northern Sumatra; around 70,000 in Aceh alone.
 Sadly a lot of the tourist attractions in town are around this theme.
 We decided to leave the tsunami landmarks for when we returned from the island as what we wanted to see was closed on Fridays, the day we were there.
 We did have the opportunity to visit the Mesjid Raya Baiturrahman, the most important and biggest Mosque in the city.
 It was built by the Dutch in 1879 after the original one was burned down.
 A couple of the Domes were added by the Indonesian government later.
 The mosque actually survived the 2004 earthquake and tsunami and served as a refuge and crisis center to a lot of stranded people after the tragedy.
 When we tried to get close to the entrance, we were quickly stopped by the local police who asked us to come to the tourist office to register our names.
 Unfortunately we were not allowed to enter the mosque.
 On the way back from the island (4 days later), Roel and I visited the tsunami museum; which took $5.6 million to build.
 We saw a video and images of the aftermath of the waves, and stories of how Unicef helped rehabilitate the children that were orphaned by the tsunami.
 We also visited another important tsunami landmark; which was a 2600-tonne power-generator ship that was carried inland 5 km (2.9 miles) by one of the waves.
 We learned that the crew had evacuated the ship right before the wave, except for one guy that was asleep.
 He was carried inside with the ship by the wave and was one of the only two survivors.
 This tsunami actually helped bring peace and better quality of life to the people of Aceh.
 The rebuilding led to improved infrastructures and the tragedy opened up the city to foreign relief organizations plus peace talks between the government in Jakarta and the Aceh rebels.
 As you may remember from past news, this area had been a conflict zone for many years as rebel groups fought for independence and the management of its natural gas reserves.
 So off to Pulau Weh with my new and awesome group of friends- Marta, Roel and Alejandro.
 We had a lot of fun on the public ferry meeting a group of Indonesian students that wanted to practice English with us.
 Pulau Weh was a great little island where we found a really nice place right on the ocean in a tranquil bay.
 We hung out with other travelers, Raul from Romania and a couple of girls from the Netherlands Esme and Lonneke.
 We also met a really cool couple from a near-by homestay, Stephen from Jamaica, who lived in the US and Susanna from Italy.
 They met in Australia two years ago and are now traveling and living around the world.
 They decided to NOT choose a permanent residence anywhere, they just travel and work as teachers, as needed, pretty much.
 How awesome is that?! at least I think so… 🙂 The snorkeling in Pulau Weh was amazing, we saw a small sting ray, a moray eel and tons of colorful fish.
 Unfortunately I managed to touch a sea urchin’s spikes with my foot that was on the side of the dock steps while trying to get out of the water.
 It pricked four of my toes and it was very painful.
 I always wondered what it would feel like to touch one of those things and now I know… The last pieces of the urchin spine finally came out of my toes last week (two weeks later).
 We spent four fantastic days on the island mostly relaxing, eating and snorkeling around the bay and a small island across from our place.
 On our last day we rode scooters up the coast to find the 0-kilometer point, where Indonesia begins.
 Here are a couple of videos made by my friend Raul of our snorkeling in the bay.
 This guy can free-dive pretty deep and hold his breath forever!

 Snorkeling in the pouring rain: